 Review access to groups and applications in access reviews

-Microsoft Entra simplifies how enterprises manage access to groups and applications in Microsoft Entra and other Microsoft web services with a feature called access reviews.
-This article will cover how a designated reviewer performs an access review for members of a group or users with access to an application.
+Microsoft Entra ID simplifies how enterprises manage access to groups and applications in Microsoft Entra ID and other Microsoft web services with a feature called access reviews.
+This article covers how a designated reviewer performs an access review for members of a group or users with access to an application.
 If you want to review access to an access package, read Review access of an access package in entitlement management.